DiUS/pact-consumer-js-dsl/CONTRIBUTING.md

     $ npm install -g grunt-cli bower karma

-Inside the project folder, simply run `npm install` to install the other dependencies.
+Inside the project folder, simply run `npm install` and `bundle install` to install the other dependencies.

 ### Running tests